-Small and mountainous, carved with strong flowing rivers and berated by annual monsoons, travelling in Laos is slow but sure.
-Google Maps can be misleading as getting around in Laos takes time; usually more than you may have planned.
+Small and mountainous, carved with strong flowing rivers and berated by annual monsoons, traveling in Laos is slow but sure.
+Google Maps can be misleading as getting around in Laos takes time; usually, more than you may have planned.
 However, while the transportation network (aside from flying) is slow, it is comprehensive.
-So unless you are planning on visiting the Hmong in the jungle around Long Tien, you should be able to get just about anywhere you want easily and affordably.
+So unless you are planning on visiting the Hmong in the jungle around Long Tien, you should be able to get just about anywhere you want easily and affordable.

 There are two Lao airlines operating in Laos – the larger national carrier, Lao Airlines and a smaller and newer airline, Lao Air.
 The former flies both international and domestic routes, the latter, domestic only.

 If you plan to fly domestically, chances are you’ll be on a Lao Airlines flight.

 Buses in Laos are slow; very slow.
 They are slow for a number of reasons:

 3) They stop very frequently to pick up passengers, and